Lawrence Livermore National Laboratory: Premier computing ecosystem

-Throughout its history, LLNL has been a leader in computers and scientific computing.
+Throughout its history, LLNL has been an early adopter of computers and scientific computing.
 Even before the Livermore Lab opened its doors, E.O.
-Lawrence and Edward Teller recognized the importance of computing and the potential of computational simulation.
-Their purchase of one of the first UNIVAC computers set the precedent for LLNL's history of acquiring and exploiting the fastest and most capable supercomputers in the world.
+Lawrence and Edward Teller emphasized the role of computing and the potential of computational simulation.
+Their purchase of one of the first UNIVAC computers set the precedent for LLNL's history of acquiring and utilising high performance supercomputers.
 A succession of increasingly powerful and fast computers have been used at the Lab over the years in support of the stockpile stewardship mission.
 LLNL researchers also use supercomputers to answer questions about subjects such as materials science simulations, climate change, reactions to natural disasters, and other physical phenomena.

 LLNL has a long history of developing high performance computing software and systems, focusing on creating highly complex physics models, visualization codes, and other unique applications tailored to specific research requirements.
 LLNL-developed software projects optimize the operation and management of the computer systems, including operating systems such as NLTSS or TOSS (Tri-Laboratory Operating System Stack), software build and installation tools such as Spack, and resource management packages such as Flux and SLURM.
 LLNL also initiated and continues leading the development of ZFS on Linux, the official port of ZFS to the Linux operating system.